The Signs Were There: How Human Trafficking Hides in Plain Sight

 A runaway is searching for a place to fit in.

-Traffickers often target individuals experiencing instability to include: poverty, homelessness, immigration, and social isolation.
+Traffickers often target individuals experiencing instability, including poverty, homelessness, immigration, and social isolation.
 They build control gradually through emotional abuse, debt, threats, or dependency.

 Once exploitation begins, victims are moved between properties to avoid being detected.
-The frequent moves causes the hospitality and transportation industries to become the network that traffickers rely on.
+The frequent moves cause the hospitality and transportation industries to become the network that traffickers rely on.

 The Industries That See the Signals First

-Individuals that encounter trafficking are rarely investigators.
+Individuals who encounter trafficking are rarely investigators.
 Rather they are hotel staff, financial institutions, and transportation professionals whose daily tasks introduce them to this crime.

 Hotels notice how people move.